-But what does this small town has to offer?
-Continue reading to find out more!
+But what does this small town have to offer?
+Continue reading to discover the best things to do in Laguna Beach, CA!

 Hit the beach

 Laguna Beach is a marine protected area.
-This means that no motorized boats or even fishing is allowed along the coastline which results in clean, beautiful water and tide pools rich in marine life.
-Laguna Beach actually encompasses over 30 beaches, but you can start with visiting Main Beach and Picnic Beach.
+This means that no motorized boats or even fishing are allowed along the coastline, which results in clean, beautiful water and tide pools rich in marine life.
+Laguna Beach encompasses over 30 beaches, but you can start by visiting Main Beach and Picnic Beach.

 Main Beach marks the center point of the town and where you find all the action.
 Main Beach is the iconic beach view of Laguna Beach; it has sand volleyball courts, beautiful waves, and tide pools.
 A boardwalk lines Main Beach and separates the beach from the basketball court and playground.

 You’ll also find a string of restaurants and shops bordering Main Beach.
-Anything you don’t find there, you will find across the street, on Broadway Street, Ocean Avenue, or Forest Avenue.
+You will find anything you don’t see there across the street, on Broadway Street, Ocean Avenue, or Forest Avenue.

 Walks and Hikes